jfcote87/ctxclient/README.md

 Package ctxclient offers utilities for handling the selection and creation of http.Clients based on the context.
+To remove boiler plate code checking for 2xx statuses and handling of timeouts, the Func.Do method provides these functions for http requests.

+See examples.

-This borrows from ideas found in golang.org/x/oauth2.
+This package borrows from ideas found in golang.org/x/oauth2.

-I created this package to simplify client selection when implementing client api packages for vendor's web services.
-The obvious usage exists in the app engine environment using the urlfetch package.
-By allowing client decision to wait until the actual Do() call, boiler plate selection code may be replaced with func.Client(ctx) or func.Get(ctx).